galleon/cool_school/DOCKER_README.md

-# Customer Support Application - Docker Setup
+# Academic Scheduling Assistant - Docker Setup

-This Docker Compose setup allows you to run the entire customer support application stack with containers.
+This Docker Compose setup allows you to run the entire academic scheduling application stack with containers, supporting both OpenAI and LangGraph backends.

 ## Prerequisites